sanger-tol/ascc/docs/troubleshooting.md

 To make life easier, there is now `--fcs_override_samplesheet` (A boolean, default false) and `--fcs_samplesheet` (For the samplesheet path).
 The samplesheet can be generated with the script `./bin/ascc_fcsgx_wrapper.py`.
 Point this towards a local install of fcs along with a number of other config options that you can read about using `-h`.

 This will parse the ASCC samplesheet, gunzip input if needed, filter the fasta (using the same method as in ASCC), run fcs-gx, parse the fcs-gx results into something ASCC can read and fianlly generate the fcs_samplesheet.csv file needed for the `--fcs_override_samplesheet` flag.

-## FILTER_BARCODE

-An error of: `ln: failed to create symbolic link` or about not being able to overwrite versions file are typically about the previous process erroring so quickly that the process which manifests the error is a red herring.

-In the case of FILTER_BARCODE this is likely due to the use of a non-unique list of barcodes.
-A simple fix.